Wurze/algorithms-data-structures-end-assignment/README.md

 # Algorithms data-structures end-assignment
-This Java application processes a dataset containing information about books, such as title, author, rating, and publication date.
+This Java application processes a dataset containing information about books, such as title, author, price, and publication year.
 The application provides a graphical user interface (GUI) to execute various algorithms on the dataset and display the results and duration of the algorithms' execution.
 ## Features

 The application supports the following algorithms:

-* Sort books by title: Sorts the books in alphabetical order by their titles.
+* Algorithm 1: Sort by title → sortItems: Sorts the books in alphabetical order by their titles.
-* Search book by title: Searches for a book in the dataset using its title.
+* Algorithm 2: Search book by title → searchItemByCriteria: Searches for a book in the dataset using its title.
+* Algorithm 3: Sort by natural order → sortItemsByNaturalOrder: Sorts the books in the dataset based on their natural order.
-* Average rating by author: Calculates the average rating of all books written by a specific author.
+* Algorithm 4: Search books by author → searchItemsByFieldValue: Searches for all books written by a specific author in the dataset.

-* Find books with a specific rating: Finds all books in the dataset that have a specific rating.
+The application uses three different data structures (LinkedListDS, ArrayListDS, and TreeMapDS) to store the dataset, allowing users to compare the performance of the algorithms for different data structures.

 The application also provides basic manipulation methods for the dataset: